emqx/edge-stack/developer-scripts/README.md

     ![Neuron driver setup](resources/neuron_driver.png)

     If the driver setup is correct, the Modbus simulator should show 1 client connected and keep receiving.
 Click "Submit" button, the **Modbus TCP** become the current driver.

 3. Click "Import" button, select [neuron_batch_modbus_5.xlsx](neuron_batch_modbus_5.xlsx).
 There should be a new line added in the object table.
 Then click "Send" button at the top-right corner, which will send the configuration to Neuron and restart it.

+    - From Tag00001 to Tag00004 is the read-only register.

+    - Tag00005 is the read-writer register.

 4. The setup is done now.
 Then verify that neuron has connect to the EMQX edge.
     1. Click **edge** in the left menu.
 Then click **local_edge** in the node list to enter the EMQX edge dashboard.
     2. In the edge dashboard, click **clients** in the left menu.
 There should be one client.